RosamariaTricarico/2019TDI/README.md

  $ WSSGave: num  637 510 346 296 277 ...
  $ OSI    : num  0.01 0 0 0 0 0 0 0 0 0 ...

-"Patient" indicates the patient code
+"Patient" indicates the patient number
 "Site" indicates the location of the screening hospital
 "Scan" indicates the time of CT scan imaging (Scan == 1 #Baseline, Scan == 2 #6 weeks, Scan == 3 #6 months)
 "d mm" is distance in millimiters